BCP

 New York Camp Sex Abuse Attorneys

 If your child was sexually abused at camp, or you yourself were a victim of camp sexual abuse, you deserve compensation and justice from both the perpetrator and the institution that enabled their abuse.
-The New York camp sex abuse attorneys at Hach & Rose, LLP can help you pursue litigation against the people who harmed you.
+The New York camp sex abuse attorneys at Hach Rose Schirripa & Cheverie LLP can help you pursue litigation against the people who harmed you.
 We understand that no amount of money can make up for the pain and trauma that accompanies abuse, but we believe it can provide a measure of justice and relieve the financial burden of mental health care costs, medical expenses, and other losses you have suffered.

 Our attorneys are prepared to guide you through every step of the legal process and help you understand your rights.
 Contact us at (212) 779-0057 for a free consultation to find out how we can help.